What's the Best Student Laptop?

 Weight is determined largely by screen size—each added inch brings added ounces of plastic and metal to support it.
 Other factors that can influence a laptop's weight include the number of batteries (dual-battery models are increasingly popular), the type of storage (traditional hard drives are heavier than solid state ones), whether it has integrated peripherals such as DVD drives, and the presence (or not) of any durability or hardening features.

 What's the sweet spot for laptop weight?
-Most buying guides say it's about 4 lbs give or take.
+Most buying guides say it's about 1.8 kg give or take.
 If that's too heavy for a particular student, consider splitting your purchase and adding one of the low-cost laptop alternatives mentioned above -- take the ultra-portable to class, save your notes to a cloud storage account, then complete the assignment on your laptop back at the dorm.

 These days, if a laptop manufacturer isn't offering battery life of 8-12+ hours, you should probably keep looking.
 Some new models with dual-battery configurations offer unplugged work time of 20 hours or more, and the ability to change batteries without shutting down (Lenovo calls this feature, “Power Bridge”).
 But where is the typical student in this range of available unplugged times?